9 Fun Facts About Greece

 4. There are more visitors to Greece each year than people who live there

 There are more visitors to Greece each year than people who live there.
-In 2023 alone, Greece welcomed over 36 million people to the country, far exceeding the population, which amounts to just over 10 million.
+In 2024, Greece welcomed approximately 36.9 million international visitors between January and November, far exceeding the population, which amounts to just over 10 million.

 With such an impressive coastline and beautiful views of the Mediterranean Sea, who can blame them?